lQingRu/evaluate-graph-databases/README.md

-# Evaluating between Arango and Neo4j Graph Databases
+# Evaluation of Graph Databases

 ## Introduction
-- This repository aims to do a targeted POC on Arango and Neo4j as a Graph data store
+- This repository aims to do a targeted POC on Arango, Neo4j and TigerGraph as a Graph data store
 - Gitlab wiki pages (as listed in 'Content' section) consists of the key notes for this POC

+## Team Composition
+Evaluating Lead - Qing Ru

 ## Content
 Gitlab wiki pages in this repository consists of: